thamain1/IntelliOptics-SDK/README.md

 print(confident.status, confident.label, confident.confidence)
 ```

+### Image query payloads

+The API provides two entry-points for submitting imagery:

+- `POST /v1/image-queries` expects `multipart/form-data`.
+Non-binary fields are simple form fields,
+  so numeric inputs such as `wait` (seconds to hold the HTTP connection) and `confidence_threshold`
+  should be provided as plain values that can be parsed as floats.
+If you need to attach structured
+  `metadata`, JSON-encode it yourself (for example `{"metadata": json.dumps({...})}`) before adding
+  it to the form body.
+String fields such as `prompt` or `inspection_id` can be included directly.
+- `POST /v1/image-queries-json` accepts an `application/json` payload.
+In this mode the same fields
+  are provided with their natural JSON types (e.g. `wait`/`confidence_threshold` as numbers and
+  `metadata` as a nested JSON object).
+This endpoint is convenient when the image is already hosted
+  elsewhere and you only need to pass references plus metadata.

 The helper functions `ask_ml` and `ask_confident` wrap common flows for asynchronous and
 confidence-thresholded queries.
 When you need ground-truth data, call `add_label` to attach human
 labels (optionally with metadata) to a given image query.